List of accidents and incidents involving military aircraft (1943–1944): 1944

-A U.S. Army Air Force Boeing B-17G-75-BO Flying Fortress, 44-38023, en route from Kearney Army Airfield, Nebraska, to Dow Field, Maine, for overseas deployment, crashes into Deer Mountain in Parkertown Township in North Oxford, Maine, during a thunderstorm, killing all ten crew: Sgt.
+A U.S. Army Air Force Boeing B-17G-75-BO Flying Fortress, 44-38023, en route from Kearney Army Airfield, Nebraska, to Dow Field in Bangor, Maine, for overseas deployment, crashed into Deer Mountain in Parkertown Township in North Oxford, Maine, during a thunderstorm, killing all 10 crew: Sgt.
 James A. Benson, Sgt.
 Gerald V. Biddle, 2nd Lt.
 John T. Cast, 2nd Lt.
 John W. Drake, 2nd Lt.
 William Hudgens, Cpl.
 John H. Jones, Staff Sgt.
 Wayne D. McGavran, Sgt.
 Cecil L. Murphy, 2nd Lt.
 Robert S. Talley, and Sgt.
 Clarence M. Waln.
 Locals saw the plane circling before it struck terrain 500 feet below the summit.
 It apparently descended below the clouds, struck treetops, and cartwheeled across the mountainside.
 Two days later, after a search by more than 100 spotters from the Civil Air Patrol, the Army Air Force, the Navy, and the Royal Canadian Air Force, the Boeing B-17's wreckage was found on the side of the mountain.
-This is only the second worst military crash in Maine history as it occurred the same day an A-26 Invader crash at Portland that killed 21.
+This remains the second-deadliest military crash in Maine history.
+By coincidence, it occurred the same day as the state's deadliest aviation incident, when an A-26 Invader crash at South Portland killed two crew and 17 on the ground.